 It seems to me that this is both the key to understanding Buenos Aires and that the city will explain to me this jumble of fancy words.
 (On a personal side note: also to understanding myself – after reading to her the quote, a friend called me “his reincarnation.”)

 Sarmiento would talk about the ‘civilization’ (to European standards, to be sure) that had to populate the ‘emptiness’ of Argentina’s vast lands, replacing the ‘barbarism’ of the gaucho (the local version of the cowboy) and the Indian – it entailed some pronouncedly racist views.

 Argentinians descent from ships, it is said.
-As the ‘whitest’ country of Latin America, Argentina never took part in the struggle of forging national identities through the fusion of the native and the imported.
-The propagated absence of indigenous people and descendants of slavery is what how Argentina made itself unique on the continent and thus forms a fertile basis for national identity – but obviously a not very desirable one in a world imbued with racism.
-So what is it that Argentina can derive its national unity and pride from, beyond the gaucho, meat and mate?
+As the supposedly ‘whitest’ country of Latin America, Argentina never took part in the struggle of forging national identities through the fusion of the native and the imported.
+The propagated absence of indigenous people and descendants of slavery is how Argentina made itself unique on the continent and thus formed a fertile basis for national identity – but obviously a not very desirable one in a world imbued with racism.
+So what is it that Argentina can today derive its national unity and pride from, beyond the gaucho, meat and mate?